Unboxed-Software/solana-course/content/solana-pay.md

 ### 9. Scan QR Code

 To test the demo for creating a scavenger hunt using Solana Pay, use your Solflare wallet to scan the QR code on the 'location 1' page.
 Make sure the frontend is running and open from the ngrok URL.
-After scanning the QR code, you should see a message indicating that you have arrived at location 1.
+After scanning the QR code, you should see a message indicating that you are at location 1.

 Next, scan the QR code on the 'location 2' page.
-You may need to wait a few seconds for the previous transaction to be completed before continuing.
+You may need to wait a few seconds for the previous transaction to finalize before continuing.
 Congratulations, you have successfully finished the scavenger hunt demo using Solana Pay!

+If you want to take a look at the final solution code you can find it on the solution branch of [the same repository](https://github.com/ZYJLiu/anchor-solana-pay-demo/tree/solution).

 # Challenge